davidderaedt/Illustrator-Layer-Exporter/readme.md

 ##Release notes

-v 2.1.0 - under development
+v 2.1.0 - May 28th 2014

 * Added HTML doctype
 * Art items are now correctly ignored from export if invisible
 * All invisible items are now correctly ignored from HTML output
 * Added css locations options for SVG
+* Added support for Illustrator next

 V 2.0.1 - April 7th 2014